What is a crisis management plan (CMP)?

 Standards are good tools for an organization to improve its crisis management planning.
 They help organizations manage disruptions to the business and enable resiliency.

-The British Standards Institution (BSI) provides the crisis management standard, BS 11200:2014.
-The standard "offers guidance to help management plan, establish, operate, maintain and improve their organization's crisis management capability" and is relevant to any size or type of organization, according to the BSI.
-The standard includes sections on crisis management core concepts and principles, crisis leadership, crisis decision-making and crisis communications.
+The British Standards Institution provides the crisis management standard BS EN ISO 22361:2022.
+The standard offers guidance for establishing, managing, operating, maintaining and improving a crisis management plan for any type and size of organization.
+It covers core concepts and principles, crisis leadership, crisis decision-making and crisis communications.

 Emergency response planning